 For each of these questions, explain your methodology and reasoning.
 The interviewer is interested in understanding your thought process and how well-structured your solutions are.

-Candidates are often expected to have a good understanding of SQL, ERP, and relevant tools.
+Candidates are often expected to understand SQL, ERP, and relevant tools well.
 Here are some related questions to practice:

 Let’s say you work for an e-commerce company.
 Vendors can send products to the company’s warehouse to be listed on the website.
-Users are able to order any in-stock products and submit returns for refunds if they’re not satisfied.
+Users can order any in-stock products and submit returns for refunds if unsatisfied.

 The front end of the website includes a vendor portal that provides sales data in daily, weekly, monthly, quarterly, and yearly intervals.

 The company wants to expand worldwide.
-They put you in charge of designing its end-to-end architecture, so you need to know what significant factors you’ll need to consider.
+They put you in charge of designing its end-to-end architecture, so you must know what significant factors to consider.
 What clarifying questions would you ask?

 Given two tables, transactions